 South University publishes an annual security report that contains information concerning policies and programs relating to campus security, crimes and emergencies, the prevention of crimes and sexual offenses, drug and alcohol use, campus law enforcement and access to campus facilities.
-The annual security report also includes statistics concerning the occurrence of specified types of crimes on campus, at certain offcampus locations, and on the public property surrounding the campus.
+The annual security report also includes statistics concerning the occurrence of specified types of crimes on campus, at certain off-campus locations, and on the public property surrounding the campus.
 The annual security report is published each year by October 1st and contains statistics for the three most recent calendar years.
-The annual security report is provided to all current students and employees.
-A copy of the most recent annual security report may be obtained from the Student Services office during regular business hours.
-Copies of the Crime Report are available on the School Name website in the Student Consumer Information section
+The annual security report may be obtained from the Student Services office during regular business hours.
+Copies of the Crime Report are available on the South University- Austin website in the Student Consumer Information section

 In addition to the annual security report, South University maintains a crime log recording all reported crimes.
-The crime log is available for public inspection during regular business hours at the Dean of Student Affairs office.
+The crime log is available for public inspection during regular business hours by request in the Department of Student Affairs.
 South University will report to the campus community concerning the occurrence of any crime includable in the annual security report that is reported to campus security or local police and that is considered to be a threat to students or employees.